yuvipanda/mwuppet/README.md

 File Format:
 -------------
-The filename should be in the following format:
+The mediawiki_scriptname should be in the following format:

 <pre>
 Page:User:Wiki_username:path